lucia-13/Blockchain/README.md

 By:  Lucia Fuentes

-Blockchain Implementation
+Just an Small Blockchain Library
 =============

-Phyton based, inspired by Codecademy's Introduction to blockchain Coursew
+Phyton based, inspired by Codecademy's Introduction to Blockchain Course
 ---------------------

-Implementation of a small scale Blockchain libarary, that includes the Blockchain DS and block class, plus a test file. that includes
+Implementation of a small scale Blockchain library, that includes the Blockchain DS and block class, plus a test file. that includes
 Includes functionalities to :